People / Everyone

 James studied a Diploma in Creative Music Production in Norwich where he passed with Distinction.
 He then went on to Anglia Ruskin University in Cambridge, where he graduated with a First Class Honours degree in Creative Music Technology in 2012.

-He began his time at Factory Studios in 2013 as a runner, and has worked his way up to become Factory’s Head of Transfer.
-James also works closely with HONEY where he specialises in recording and mixing their voice-over reels.
+He began his time at Factory Studios in 2013 as a runner, and has worked his way up through the transfer bay to become Assistant Engineer.

-After graduating with a BSc in Music Technology from the University of Hertfordshire, Frankie joined Factory in 2014 as a runner and has quickly moved up the ranks to become a trusted Transfer Engineer.
+After graduating with a BSc in Music Technology from the University of Hertfordshire, Frankie joined Factory in 2014 as a runner and has quickly moved up the ranks to become our Head of Transfer.

 His passion for music and sound stems from his avid interest in electronic music production, a talent which saw one of his compositions being used in the BAFTA winning short film' HOME'.